commercetools/ui-kit/README.md

 * Extract development of the component into a separate user story
-  * Recommended if possible - often times alternative components can be used until the new component has been added to UIKIt
+  * Recommended if possible - often times alternative components can be used until the new component has been added to UIKit
 * Try to map out usages in applications and try to anticipate additions to the component
   * E.g. when developing radio buttons, checkboxes might be next